dimagi/ucr-ui/README.md

 - `./schemas/filters/`: one file per filter type.
 - `./schemas/indicators/`: one file per indicator type.

-For all three elements only a subset of schemas has been implemented, though it is currently believed that all UCR elements can be represented this way.
+Filters are complete.
+For expressions and indicators, only a subset of schemas has been implemented, though it is believed that all UCR elements can be represented this way.

 ## Outputs